Denolle-Lab/seismicloud/README.md

 - batch_scripts/

 2. We also include tutorials in Jupyter Notebook format to demonstrate the running of the workflow:
-- tutorials/NotebookS1:
+- tutorials/NotebookS1: demonstrates the set-up of the config file, how to download waveform data, and create templates.
-- tutorials/NotebookS2:
+- tutorials/NotebookS2: demonstrates how to locally run earthquake detection through both template matching and EQTransformer in parallel.
-- tutorials/NotebookS3:
+- tutorials/NotebookS3: demonstrates how to post-process the detections from both template matching and EQTransformer into QuakeML files.
-- tutorials/NotebookS4:
+- tutorials/NotebookS4: demonstrates how to connect to a pre-built Azure Batch Pool and send tasks to run earthquake detection through both template matching and EQTransformer.

 3. The python environment needed to run the scripts is described in docker.yml.
 We note that the mpi4py package requires a local installation of MPI.
 4. The file to build the container image with Docker is Dockerfile.